Stanley Black & Decker (SWK)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Regrettably, Stanley Black & Decker’s sales grew at a sluggish 3.5% compounded annual growth rate over the last five years.
-This fell short of our benchmark for the industrials sector and is a rough starting point for our analysis.
+A company’s long-term performance is an indicator of its overall quality.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Over the last five years, Stanley Black & Decker grew its sales at a sluggish 3% compounded annual growth rate.
+This fell short of our benchmarks and is a tough starting point for our analysis.

-Looking ahead, sell-side analysts expect revenue to grow 3.3% over the next 12 months.
-Although this projection indicates its newer products and services will catalyze better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 3% over the next 12 months.
+Although this projection implies its newer products and services will spur better top-line performance, it is still below average for the sector.

 6. Gross Margin & Pricing Power

 Stanley Black & Decker’s gross margin is slightly below the average industrials company, giving it less room to invest in areas such as research and development.
-As you can see below, it averaged a 29.3% gross margin over the last five years.
-That means Stanley Black & Decker paid its suppliers a lot of money ($70.67 for every $100 in revenue) to run its business.
-Stanley Black & Decker Trailing 12-Month Gross Margin
+As you can see below, it averaged a 29.1% gross margin over the last five years.
+Said differently, Stanley Black & Decker had to pay a chunky $70.94 to its suppliers for every $100 in revenue.

-This quarter, Stanley Black & Decker’s gross profit margin was 31.4%, in line with the same quarter last year.
-On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.
+This quarter, Stanley Black & Decker’s gross profit margin was 33.2%, marking a 3 percentage point increase from 30.1% in the same quarter last year.
+Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin